 One summer when I was twenty my brother brought in a little fledgling bird that had been hopping around the garden and I drew some pictures of it.
-That summer as I had been doing some sketches of my family it was the first time I had really been able to capture what I saw on paper.
-My mother who is also an artist said “I can teach you” and that was the first year we took off on a journey of art.
-At the end the year I was able to publicly exhibit my work for the first time, a mixtures of pencil drawings some with acrylic washes along with my mother’s amazing bronze work.
+That summer had been the first time, while doing some sketches of my family, that I had really been able to capture what I saw onto paper accurately.
+My mother, who is also a professional artist, saw my artwork taking shape and offered to help me develop my art seriously.
+“I can teach you” she said and we took off on a journey of painting.
+At the end the year I was able to publicly exhibit my work, a mixture of pencil sketches and pencil and acrylic wash, alongside my mother’s amazing bronze sculpture work.

-The next year when my birthday came around my parents took me to a beautiful art shop and bought me a set of Schmincke Watercolours in a wooden box, I have since broken the palette several times, but I still continue to use this lovely set 20 years later.
-This was when I got into watercolour never to turn back.
-My first paintings were often mostly pencil with watercolour washes over the top but as I learned more about what I was doing I was able to do less pencil underneath until now i only use it for outline and then erase it away when it is painted over with watercolour.
-I have pretty much always used a the same watercolour paper called Saunders Waterford by St Cuthberts Mill “It’s attractive surface is created using natural woollen felts that give it a distinctive random texture. “
+The next year when my birthday came around my parents took me to an art shop and bought me a beautiful set of Schmincke Watercolours in a little wooden box.
+I have since broken the palette several times, but I still continue to use this same set 20 years later.
+I had gotten into watercolour never to turn back.
+My first watercolour paintings were often mostly pencil with watercolour washes over the top but as I learned more about what I was doing I was able to do less pencil underneath until now I only use it for outlining what I want to paint and then I erase it away when it is painted over with watercolour.
+I have pretty much always used the same watercolour paper one called Saunders Waterford by St Cuthberts Mill .
+“It’s attractive surface is created using natural woollen felts that give it a distinctive random texture.”
+This is the paper you will find on all my original paintings from the last twenty years.

-Many years ago I decided that I wanted to put a special symbol on my artwork being inspired by the composer J. S. Bach, I put his music ‘Glory to God’ It is just my way of showing gratefulness to God who gave me life, salvation and the gift to paint.
+Many years ago I decided that I wanted to put a special symbol on my artwork being inspired by the composer J. S. Bach, who put Soli Deo gloria on his music, a latin term meaning ‘Glory to God alone’.
+I eventually developed my own little symbol which reads ‘Glory to God’.
+It is just my way of showing gratefulness to God who gave me life, salvation and the gift to paint.
 I love to hide it in odd little places on my work for example it may be painted on the label of a baking powder tin, hidden in the grasses of a bird’s nest or as a postmark on a letter.